 …his most successful strategy has been to make weekly, rather than monthly, repayments on his mortgage.

-I believe I covered this point in the previous article And He Hacked Said Mortgage To Pieces With Thine Spreadsheet.
+I believe I covered this point in the previous article.
 This is a very big “myth” in the finance/mortgage world as technically paying weekly versus monthly payments on a loan WILL save you some money (in that article I calculate it to save you $981 over the entire 30 year loan of $250,000 @ 7.5%).
 However, once again, this won’t be making you pay off your mortgage “super fast” I’m afraid.

 Kerr stays motivated by watching the forecast term on his home loan, which he’s reduced from 30 years to 19 years since buying his home four years ago, and he hopes to have the house paid off in full in the next five years